 Most Dash customers have a large number of files on local or network drives that they want to import into their Dash account.
 As it would take too long to upload these using a web browser, we have a file import feature to make this process as painless as possible.

-💡 If your assets are in a cloud service such as Dropbox, Google Drive etc, you don't need to follow these instructions!
-Read this article to learn how to import these assets straight into Dash 👍
+If your assets are in a cloud service such as One Drive, read this article to learn how to import these assets straight into Dash.

-The steps below explain how to upload your local or network files to a cloud storage location (an Amazon S3 bucket) and then to import them from there into Dash.
+If you don’t have access to a cloud storage account, the steps below explain how to upload your local or network files to a cloud storage location (an Amazon S3 bucket) and then import them from there into Dash.

 Step 1: Prepare your files locally